jnv/pocket-archive/README.md

 ## Notes

-- The application uses rate limiting to respect Pocket's API limits
-- Processing resumes from the last checkpoint if interrupted
+- The application dumps raw JSON data from GraphQL API.
+- The application uses and shows Pocket's rate limiting; when the limit is reached, the application pauses until the limit resets.
+(From my testing the limit is usually 500 requests per hour.)
+- Enqueueing stores the last known cursor, so it resumes when interrupted.
-- Items are stored by their slug ID when available, otherwise by saved ID
+- Items are stored by their slug ID when available, otherwise by saved ID (typically for unprocessed items).
-- Existing items are skipped to avoid unnecessary re-processing
+- Existing items are skipped to avoid unnecessary re-processing.

 ## Obtaining consumer key and access token